 There are several WXSIMPRO users, with numbers of sites ranging from four up to 55 (the second highest number being 14).
 With these larger numbers of site, the program is a huge convenience and a real time saver!

 With the system on on a firm foundation, and easier to use and more powerful than ever, I am now ready to advertise it to the general WXSIM community.
 With the highly varied nature of the applications, it has been hard to set a price for the system.
 I have made a very large time investment in developing it, and setting up existing sites with the system requires file creation, modification, and testing on my part, plus open-ended user support from then on.
 The amount of work will of course vary with the number of sites desired, whether these are existing customizations or new ones, and whether they are supposed to be enhanced customizations using historical data from home weather stations, or official reporting sites (which are usually a bit easier, as good climatological data is often available.

 For now, I plan to determine exact pricing based on discussion of the particular situation with the user.
-The base fee, however, is $90, plus a per-site charge which will vary with the nature and number of sites to be done.
-This may vary from $50 to about $100 per site, with the low end for relatively simple modification and set up for existing sites (especially if there are large numbers of them - a sort of 'volume discount') and the higher end for small numbers of sites, particularly new ones.
+The base fee, however, is $90, plus per-site charge which will vary with the nature and number of sites to be done (and whether any are existing sites).
 Again, situations vary, so please enquire!